Homemade Swedish Meatballs and Gravy Recipe

 STEP 1 | Preheat and prep

-Get ready to create these tasty Swedish meatballs by first preheating the oven to 250 degrees.
-Next, prep the veggies by dicing the onion and chopping the Italian parsley.
-Then, you’re all set to dive into this recipe.
+Preheat the oven to 250 degrees.
+Next, prep the veggies by dicing the onion and chopping fresh parsley.
+Now, you’re all set to dive into this recipe.

 pouring milk over breadcrumbs in a bowl to soften.